The Magic Pudding (film): Plot

 Later, as Albert mocks him, Bunyip loses his temper and kicks Albert into two interwoven trees, soon coming to realize that they solved the riddle and found the right place, two gum trees overlooking a valley with a dam that feeds water into a town called Tiralu.
 As the pudding owners head to the town, the thieves open the dam before heading after them.
 The water floods the town, but Bunyip uses Albert to fill sacks and make a dam.
 The grateful residents celebrate, but when Bunyip explains his quest, the townspeople take them to the entrance of Buncle's underground lair, saying no one ever comes out.
 Bunyip is ready to give up on finding his parents, but Albert slides down inside in his bowl, followed by Bunyip, Bill and Sam.
 Inside, Buncle is berating the thieves when Albert bounces into his lap.
 Buncle has the thieves thrown in with the slaves before celebrating the capture of the pudding.

 The pudding owners arrive and Bunyip and Bill free the slaves while Sam distracts Buncle by dressing as a woman.
 Bunyip eventually realizes that one of the freed slaves is his parents, Meg and Tom, and the Bluegum family reunites.
 The pudding owners then attempt to rescue Albert from Buncle, and as he tries to eat Albert, they demand Albert for a double serving, intending to give Buncle the double.
-As Albert splits, his good and evil half fight, however, Buncle demands a million serving which makes Albert quickly growing bigger until breaking out of the cavern.
+As Albert splits, his good and evil half fight, however, Buncle demands a million serving which makes Albert quickly grow bigger until he breaks out of the cavern.
 Buncle then demands for 'all the puddings in the world', but unwittingly falls into Albert's mouth to be spat out far away.
 Albert splits into millions of puddings in space before turning back to normal and falling back into his bowl and back to Earth.
 Assuming he's dead, Bill and Sam mourn their loss, but Sam's tears revive Albert, and all rejoice.

 Later, Bill, Sam, and Albert are living peacefully with the Bluegums, Rumpus and Wattleby, as the two pudding thieves try to get Albert for themselves, only for the pudding owners to thwart them once again.
 Meanwhile, Buncle has been flown back to the South Pole, finding himself stranded in the middle of the sea on an ice block, where he bemoans his defeat and falls unconscious as the ice block floats away.